We’re back (slowly and carefully!)

-What this means to you- you can now schedule your appointments like normal!
-We’re scheduling cleanings for June and July, and we’re expecting those to fill up fast.
-We’ve had to space out our appointments more than normal to allow for extra sterilization time between patients, so please bear with us if it takes a little longer to get in for an appointment.
+You can now schedule your appointments like normal!
+We’re scheduling cleanings regularly again, and they are filling up fast.
+We’ve had to space out our appointments more than normal to allow for extra sterilization time between patients, and because the office was closed for two months, we have an excess of patients trying to schedule at the same time, so please bear with us if it takes a little longer than normal to get in for an appointment.

-When you come into the office, it’s going to look a little different as well.
-As of now, we’re asking that patients wait in their car until their treatment room is ready.
-We are bringing them right back to their room after they pass the COVID screening questions and their temperature is taken.
-We are limiting the number of patients in the building at one time.
-We are asking that, unless absolutely necessary (ie. parent of a minor, elderly who needs a caretaker, etc), patients come to the appointment alone to eliminate additional people in the office.
+What to expect-- when you come into the office, it’s going to look a little different as well.
+We’re asking that patients wait in their car until their treatment room is ready.
+We are bringing them right back to their room after they pass the COVID screening questions and temperature check.
+We are limiting the number of patients in the building at one time, so we are asking that, unless absolutely necessary (ie. parent of a minor, elderly who needs a caretaker, etc), patients come to the appointment alone to eliminate additional people in the office.

 We appreciate your help in this immensely- this appears to be the “new normal” for healthcare offices now, and we’re trying to keep up with the ever-changing policies to protect us and you.
 We can’t wait to see you soon!